OPS-E2E-PPE/E2E_SDP/sdp-test/index.md

 # Welcome to sdp-test!
 Welcome!

-This is for testing MARKDOWN file on branch ADD 1 InlineEdit.
+This is for testing MARKDOWN file on branch InlineEdit.
 For testing Inline edit in docs.microsoft website.

-*test ADD 2 Italic*
+*test Italic*

-### 1\.
-Deploying ADD 3 the network
+### 1. Deploying the network
-**Test ADD 4 BOLD format**
+**Test BOLD format**

 ### Test list
-1. Foo ADD 5
+1. Foo of ol.
 2. Bar

 ### Test unordered list
 -   Foo of ul.
 -   Bar of ul.
-ADD 6